gintriago12/gintriago12.github.io/index.md

 ## Qualifications

-**Programming languages:** Matlab, and Python proficient.
+**Programming languages:** Matlab, Python, and bash scripting.

-**Machine Learning:** I took a graduate class, and I am currently working on evolving machine learning models for power systems.

-**Leadership:** I served for two years as the president of the Entrepreneurs Club during my undergrad.
+**Machine Learning:** Coursework and experience applying machine learning to conduct experiments on data.
+Recently, I presented the article "Online Dictionary Learning Based Fault and Cyber Attack Detection for Power Systems" in a Best Paper Session at IEEE PES GM 2021 conference.

+Estimation: Two years of experience in power systems state estimation, acquainted with Kalman filters, particle filters, weighted least squares, and other methods.

+Control: Coursework and experience designing basic controllers for linear systems.
+Graduate classes taken, 1) feedback control systems, 2) applied feedback control, and 3) digital control

-**Telemetry:** Hardware lead for several telemetry projects during three years
+Telemetry: Hardware lead for several telemetry projects during three years at Telconet, and one year and a half as the project lead for an environmental monitoring telemetry project at ESPOL.

-**Optimization:** I took the three graduate classes, 1) numerical optimization, 2) convex optimization, and 3) optimization for power systems
+Optimization: Coursework.
+Graduate classes taken, 1) numerical optimization, 2) convex optimization, and 3) optimization for power systems.

+Leadership: I served for two years as the president of the Entrepreneurs Club during my undergrad.

 ## Journals